Cryptography

 Cryptography: what is it good for?

-For over 2,000 years, cryptography was mostly used for providing confidentiality, allowing us to hide the contents of a message so others cannot read it.
+For well over 2,000 years, cryptography was mostly used for providing confidentiality, allowing us to hide the contents of a message so others cannot read it.
 However, it is also useful for authentication, allowing us to determine the origin of a message and thus verify the identity of users or services.
 Cryptography can also provide integrity services, allowing us to detect if a message has been modified by someone else after it has been created.
 Finally, cryptography enables us to provide non-repudiation, where a sender will not be able to falsely deny sending a message.

 Basic Terms in Cryptography